Denver Dog Bite Injury Lawyers

 There are instances when a landlord is a liable party in a dog bite incident.
 The main reason a landlord will be responsible is if they knew the dog was on the property and it was a “clear potential for injury” to others who live or enter the premises.

 According to the Centers for Disease Control and Prevention (CDC), one in every five dog attacks requires immediate medical attention.
-Many injuries result in permanent disfigurement or scarring.
+Many dog bite injuries result in serious permanent disfigurement or scarring.
 Dog owners or caregivers must be held responsible for the actions they took or did not take that led to your injuries and life-changing condition.

 A minor injury might not result in legal action, but serious injuries do.
 Every dog attack is unique; even the same dog can cause different injuries in separate incidents.
 Treat every injury as severe.
 A small bite can quickly become infected, leading to emergency medical attention.